hofstra/coyote/tags/_posts/2015-08-11-sf-call-biography-tame-coyote.md

 THE BOUNTY SONG

-Five dollars is offered for me!
+Five dollars is offered for me! <br>
 Why-ee-ee-oo-o-ee, for me—
 Five dollars for me!
 I'm a howling coyote.